💥 Reach thousands of inboxes in minutes: All new 'Email Campaigns' is here! - Learn More

 Tips to achieve this sales objective:

-• Work on your pricing strategy to improve in the possible way
+- Work on your pricing strategy to improve wherever possible

-• Keep track and use analytics to measure the success
+- Keep track of and use analytics to measure success

 3. Lower churn rate